robertherdzik/RHPlaceholder/README.md

 [![Twitter](https://img.shields.io/twitter/follow/Roherdzik.svg?style=social&label=Follow)](https://twitter.com/Roherdzik)

 # RHPlaceholder 💾
-Because tradicional `loading view` like `UIActivityIndicatorView` or similar one are noo longer so trendy (Facebook or Instagram apps are moving away from these approaches), I decided to create very simple library which will give you oportunity to have Facebook or Instagram 'view loading state' in your great project without big effort 💥! 🍕
+Because traditional `loading view` like `UIActivityIndicatorView` or similar one are no longer so trendy (Facebook or Instagram apps are moving away from these approaches), I decided to create very simple library which will give you oportunity to have Facebook or Instagram 'view loading state' in your great project without big effort 💥! 🍕

 ## Play with it 😎